The Glenpool Library will be closed April 24-29 for library improvements.

 The Herman and Kate Kaiser Library is located in LaFortune Park.
-The 10,000 square foot library has an attractive, inviting entrance, a meeting room with a seating capacity of 75, shelving for 50,000 books, 16 public computers, lounge seating for 18, tables and chairs for 64, imaginative stylistic trees as columns, a children’s area with a window seat, dragonfly inlays in the flooring, a teen area with retro-style booths, a fireplace setting for cozy reading and windows on all sides with views of the park.
+The 10,000 square foot library has a meeting room with a seating capacity of 75, shelving for 50,000 books, 16 public computers, lounge seating for 18, tables and chairs for 64, a children’s area with a window seat, dragonfly inlays in the flooring, a teen area with retro-style booths, a fireplace setting for cozy reading and windows on all sides with views of the park.
 WiFi is available throughout the building.

-There is a sculpture garden outside the window seat area that features bronzes: “On the Road with Mother Goose” by Diane Mason and “Between Two Worlds” by Georgia Gerber.
+There is a sculpture garden outside the window seat area that features bronzes: “On the Road with Mother Goose” by Diane Mason and “Rabbit Tales” by Georgia Gerber.
 In the lobby is a bronze called “Okie Cowboy” by John D. Free.
 Bronze busts of Herman and Kate Kaiser, by sculptor Rosalind Cook, are in a niche near the entrance.
 Artist Annette Ellis is represented by three oil paintings and “Trumpeter Swan on Nest with Cygnets” was painted by Alice Lindsay Price.

 The library shares a lobby with the Buddy LaFortune Community Center, a Tulsa County Parks venue.
 The community center is 14,000 square feet and was funded with Vision 2025 tax dollars.